amauve/artisan-static/source/_posts/uncertain-futur.md

 Characters: 4

-1: Woman, working at a corporate job in Paris
+1: Woman, working at a corporate job in Paris.
+She's living in a tiny appartment in G. alone.

 2: Man, part of the protesters.

 3: drop out school girl

 4:

+Scene I: